Resource Management Act 1991

 You could also call this:

-Before making an interim order, the judge thinks about how not making the order might affect the environment.
-They also consider if the person asking for the order has promised to pay for any damages.
-The judge can decide to listen to the person asking for the order or the person it’s against.
+You need to consider what might happen to the environment if the order is not made, and whether the person asking for the order has promised to pay for any damages.
+The Judge also thinks about whether they should listen to the person asking for the order or the person the order is against.
+They consider other important matters too.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 321: Change or cancellation of enforcement order
+321: Change or cancellation of enforcement order, or

 Part 12 Declarations, enforcement, and ancillary powers